 cutting pastry dough with a pastry cutter; the top of a cobbler.

 Dump the shaggy dough mixture on top of the peaches.
-Then take a stick of butter, chop it up and sprinkle over the top.
-Adding the butter separately like this (rather than cutting it into the dough, as you would for biscuits or cake) gives the cobbler that perfectly crispy topping (rather than a soft, spongey texture.)
+Then take a stick of butter, chop it up, and sprinkle over the top.
+Adding the butter separately like this (rather than cutting it into the dough, as you would for biscuits or cake) gives the cobbler that perfectly crispy topping (rather than a soft, spongy texture.)
 It’s so good!

 unbaked peach cobbler in a white casserole dish with cut butter on top.